trade-tariff/trade-tariff-tech-docs/source/manual/get-started.html.md

 ---
 owner_slack: "#ott-core"
-title: Get started developing on GOV.UK
+title: Get started developing on the OTT
-description: Guide for new developers on GOV.UK
+description: Guide for new developers on OTT
 layout: manual_layout
 section: Learning GOV.UK
 ---